Announcing the 2023 Barbara Petchenik Children’s Map Competition to celebrate the creativity, imagination, artistry, and wisdom of child mapmakers!

 Children are encouraged to submit a handmade map for this national competition.
 Teachers are encouraged to promote this competition to their students.
 First, second, and third place winners are selected in four age categories: under 6 years old, 6 to 8 years old, 9 to 12 years old, and 13 to 15 years old.
 An entry can be drawn by a single child or multiple children (up to three within the same age category).

-National winners will be selected in July 2021 and submitted to the international competition which is currently scheduled for December 2021.
-Send in your entries by April 10 to meet the April 15, 2021, deadline!
+National winners will be selected in March 2023 and submitted to the international competition in which winners will be selected in June 2023.
+Send in your entries by March 6 to meet the March 10, 2023 deadline!

 Barbara Petchenik International Competition

 Six entries will be chosen to represent the United States in the international Barbara Petchenik Children’s World Map Drawing Competition.
 This competition, now in its 28th year, was created by the International Cartographic Association to honor Dr. Barbara Bartz Petchenik after her death from a short illness in 1992.
 Barbara was a U.S cartographer who contributed significantly to modern cartography, especially in the area of children’s maps and atlases.